ashokmarkkandan/BabySitter/README.txt

-This is a project created to satisfy the following requirments with TDD methodology using Java programming language.
+This is a sample project created to satisfy the following requirments with TDD methodology using Java programming language.

 Babysitter Kata